metno/S-ENDA-documentation/source/doi_background.rst

 Reusability
 -----------
 Reusability of data is strictly related with the possibility of citing data.
-When the DOI is incorporated into a citation it becomes a guaranteed location for the data, because the DOI will always resolve to the right web address (URL).
+When the DOI is incorporated into a citation it becomes a guaranteed location for the resource cited, because the DOI will always resolve to the right web address (URL).
 Using a DOI allows then for proper citation of data when it is reused, giving the right credits and visibility to scientists.

 .. note:: Further reading and resources